 The Master of Science in Educational Counseling program prepares compassionate individuals to be academically well prepared, ethical, competent, and responsive counselors who can be leaders and advocates.
 Educational counselors help create environments in schools and the larger community that support cultural responsiveness, academic achievement, and promote social justice.
 Educational counselors embrace a holistic approach to maximize the learning environment so that all students can experience success in the academic, college/career readiness, and social/emotional domains.

-To provide maximum convenience and flexibility, the MS in Educational Counseling program is available at several campus locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, and Oxnard.
+To provide maximum convenience and flexibility, the MS in Educational Counseling program is available at several campus locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, and Irvine.
 Courses are held in the late afternoons, evenings, and some weekends to meet the schedules of working students, and students can complete their degree on either a full- or part-time schedule.
 The degree consists of 51-65 credits and can be completed in 2.5 years of full-time study or 3.5 years of part-time study.

 Educational Counseling Curriculum